 Low Carb Hazelnut Chocolate Bliss Balls

-This delicious recipe for Low Carb Hazelnut Chocolate Bliss balls is a from scratch recipe for Ferrero Rocher.
-Dinner parties and functions and special occasions such as Christmas, etc., are all times where there is risk of being tempted by many of the sugar laden foods that are often on offer.
-Often these tempting foods are very high in carbs and overly processed, and the only way not to be tempted is to make sure you have great tasting food options on hand to eat.
-This is where recipes such as these delicious Low Carb Hazelnut Chocolate Bliss Balls recipe, come in handy.
+Copy cat Low Carb Hazelnut Chocolate Bliss Balls is a from scratch recipe for Ferrero Rocher.
+Dinner parties and special occasions such as Christmas time are where there is risk of being tempted by many of the sugar laden foods that are on offer.
+Often these tempting foods are very high in carbs and overly processed.
+I find the only way not to be tempted is to make sure you have great tasting food options on hand to eat.
+This is where recipes such as these delicious Low Carb Hazelnut Chocolate Bliss Balls, come in handy.

-This really simple recipe for these balls takes very little time to make, and you can be as creative as you like with decorating them, or you can just drizzle a little dark chocolate on top of them for something simple.
-To decorate these balls, I rolled some in chopped hazelnuts and I also drizzled some with chocolate and added a sprinkling of hazelnuts on top.
-You can also dip these balls completely in some additional dark chocolate for variation.
+A simple recipe that takes very little time to make and you can have a bit of fun decorating them.
+Be as creative as you like, ie,. you can just drizzle a little dark chocolate on top of them for something simple.
+Take it up a notch by rolling some balls in chopped hazelnuts or drizzling with chocolate with a sprinkling of hazelnuts on top.
+Try dipping these balls completely in additional melted dark chocolate for a lovely variation.

-These Low Carb Hazelnut Chocolate Bliss Balls would be perfect for gifting or to take along for tthe host if you are invited out for dinner.
+Low Carb Hazelnut Chocolate Bliss Balls would be perfect for gifting or to take along for the host if you are invited out for dinner.
 Keep a stash of these in the fridge, so you have a reasonably healthy treat to snack on should ever you feel tempted.